CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Supplementary Algorithms

 \subsection{Logistic Likelihood-Ratio Test}

-We next evaluate the Logistic Likelihood-Ratio Test (LRT), which assesses the statistical significance of a full logistic regression model relative to a reduced baseline.
-The LRT computation process is shown in Algorithm~\ref{alg:lrt_algorithm}.
-The leaf-level transformation function is log-likelihood function, denoted by $\mathcal{L}^{s}_{LL}$, and the aggregation is performed using sum aggregator $\mathcal{A}^{l}_{sum}$.
-The parameters of the leaf transformation, $\theta_{\mathcal{L}^{s}_{LL}}$, correspond to the set of regression coefficients associated with a given logistic regression model.
-Within \cosmetic, both full and reduced models are evaluated independently, and their log-likelihoods are combined through a zero-knowledge circuit to compute the LRT statistic (see Algorithm~\ref{alg:lrt_statistic}).
-The verification process for the LRT computation is described in Algorithm~\ref{alg:verify_lrt}.
+We next evaluate the Logistic Likelihood-Ratio Test (LRT), which assesses the statistical significance of a full logistic regression model relative to a reduced baseline (Algorithm~\ref{alg:lrt_algorithm}).
+The leaf-level transformation is the log-likelihood function $\mathcal{L}^{s}_{LL}$, parameterized by the regression coefficients $\theta_{\mathcal{L}^{s}_{LL}}$ and aggregated via the sum aggregator $\mathcal{A}^{l}_{sum}$; full and reduced models are evaluated independently within \cosmetic, yielding summed log-likelihoods $\Psi^{r}$, $\Psi^{f}$ that a zero-knowledge circuit combines into the LRT statistic $\zeta = -2(\Psi^{r} - \Psi^{f})$.
+The LRT verifier confirms correctness by checking the CSMT-based inclusion/exclusion proof for $u$, the log-likelihood proof $\Pi_{LL}$ against $vk_{LL}$, and, if both pass, that the full and reduced model roots $H^{root,f}$, $H^{root,r}$ match their expected hashes; it returns failure tagged with whichever check did not hold.